If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 Cortez shakes his head.
 “Sure, let’s do that.
 Split up and let us get screwed up one by one by whatever it is.”
 Drawing his pistol from his side he holds it close to him.

-The loud humming intensifies as he enters the offices open cubicals.
+The loud humming intensifies as he enters the offices open cubical.
+The floor changed, it is carpeted in the hall but this floor is a black and white checkerboard made of some kind of stone.
 “Mmmm, I had no clue so many insects even lived in this city.”
 Shoiri comments as he looks over the hazy room.
-A low beetle like screech could be heard as something much larger in the room sounded off acknowledging Shiori’s presence.
-“Good, I found you.” he says lower ing his rod from his shoulder.
+He stops in his tracks as he hears low beetle like a screech from somewhere in the large dark room.
+“That sound has to be from something much larger than a bug.”
+Shiori thinks to himself as if acknowledging his presence.
+“Good, I found you.” he says lowering his rod from his shoulder.
 The rings on the end of the rod jingle.
 “And you are not alone.
 An initiation perhaps?”

 From the dark two large red glowing eyes like a fly‘s look back at him.
 The two orbs stare at Shiori as the creature reveals itself from the dark.
-It jumps upon the edge of a cubical.
-The thin body of the creature is armored like a beetle, shining like a green jewel in the little light that shines.
-Its face like a mantis along with two mantis claws coming from its back.
-Two humanoid arms hang from its side with long claw fingers.
+It jumps upon the edge of a cubical hanging off with clawed toes.
+The thin body of the creature is armored like a beetle, shining as a green jewel in the little light that shines.
+Its face is like a mantis’s along with two mantis claws coming from its back.
+Two humanoid arms hang from its side with long fingers.
 Its four mandibles twitching with anticipation.
 Shiori approaches the creature slowly raising up his staff.
 A searing whisper greets him from within his head.
 “Fool.
 Have you come here to die?
 I smell three of you.
 Where are your friends?
 They shall make for good meals.”
 The words ring in his head like an intense migraine.

 “So you’re a telepath.
 Wish Junko was here.”
 Shiori says raising his rod by his side before lunging at the creature.
 “Nice trick!”
 Shiori yells before slamming his rod at the insectiod.
 It is blocked by its mantis like arm.
 Shiori’s eyes grow wide as the creature pushes his silver rod off as if it is nothing.
 “What the hell are you?!
 I’ve never met a phantom able to touch silver!”

 Again the voice rings in Shiori’s head.
-“So that is what you call them?
+“So. you are like him?
 Phantoms.
 Kikikikiki!” the creature cackles.
-“I am no “phantom” but rather a spirit called her by a painful wail!”
+“I am no phantom but rather a spirit called here by a child’s painful wail!”
 The creature spreads its wings standing tall balancing on the edge of the cubical.
 “A young girl slain above calling out for a god to save her.
-None answered, so a devil has answered and I intend to avenge her wailing spirit.
+None answered, so a devil has answered and I intend to fullfill her final prayer, a curse.
 Sadly for me, the one who slew her has passed.
 Still her blood calls for vengeance against all the nobles.
 I have no toil with the blood of a Kinjo, tis the Okabe’s blood I seek.”

-The mantis creature swings its sharp claw at Shiori missing him by mere inches as he dives back.
-“I never said I was going to let you go.
+The mantis creature swings its sharp claw at Shiori dives backward missing the strike by mere inches.
+“I never said I would let you go.
 I intend to kill you just for the sport of it!” the creature says jumping off the cubical wall onto the ground.
 Shiori backs up as the creature stands to its full height rubbing its scythes together causing a metallic scraping sound.

 The drone of the buzzing insects grates on Apricot’s nerves as she walks the dark halls alone.
 Her eyes dart at every slight noise as she fondles the hilt of her sword ready to stab at any moment.
 The idea that this kind of phenomena is the power of a phantom weighs heavy on her mind.
 Never had she considered that they could control other beings.
 She wonders if perhaps this one could see through the eyes of the insects.
 Her face down turns at the idea that she is being watched through their tiny eyes.